JetBrains/Qodana/topics/roadmap-q2-q3.md

 ## Security updates

-- **Opengrep plugin** available for %product%, in JetBrains Rider and JetBrains Marketplace and providing .NET and JavaScript security analysis capabilities.
+- **Security analysis** for %product%, in JetBrains Rider and JetBrains Marketplace and providing .NET and JavaScript security analysis inspections.
 - **Benchmarks** for security agent evaluation.

 ## Qodana Cloud